 The Remuneration Committee has responsibility, subject to any necessary Shareholder approval, for the determination of the terms and conditions of employment, remuneration and benefits of each of the Executive Directors and certain other senior executives, including pension rights and any compensation payments.
 It also recommends and monitors the level and structure of remuneration for senior management and the implementation of share option or other performance-related schemes.
+The Remuneration Committee shall hold meetings at least three times a year.

 The terms of reference of the Remuneration Committee cover such issues as membership and frequency of meetings, together with the requirements for quorum and notice procedure and the right to attend meetings.
 The responsibilities of the Remuneration Committee covered in its terms of reference include determining and monitoring policy on and setting levels of remuneration, termination, performance-related pay, pension arrangements, reporting and disclosure, share incentive plans and the appointment of remuneration consultants.
 The terms of reference also set out the reporting responsibilities and the authority of the committee to carry out its responsibilities.